 Since you are in business for yourself and not an employee of Lyft, you will not receive a W-2 wage and tax statement from the ridesharing company.
 Instead, you’ll probably receive one or more 1099s, depending on how much you earned from certain services.
 Here are the forms you are likely to receive and the IRS requirements for issuing them:

-- A 1099-K if you generated more than 200 transactions and more than $20,000 in gross ride receipts from passengers in the last year.
-This is the IRA requirement, however, you are likely to receive the 1099-K even if you have fewer transactions with less gross receipts.
+- For tax years beginning in 2023, Form 1099-K if you generated more than $600 in third-party payment transactions or for tax years before 2023 if you generated more than 200 third-party payment transactions and more than $20,000 in gross ride receipts.
+This is the IRS requirement, however, you are likely to receive the 1099-K even if you have fewer transactions with less gross receipts.
+There is no threshold for payment card transactions.

 Many new Lyft drivers have the misconception that they only need to report income reported on a 1099.
 This isn’t true; all income must be reported.
 Failing to report your income can cause tax problems down the road.
 The IRS can audit your taxes going back three tax years (or six years if the IRS finds you have under reported your income by 25%).
 If you report both driving and non-driving income next year, but only report driving income this year, that might raise a red flag for the IRS.